Tarasa24/SCS_RPC2/README.md

 ## General info

-Second verions of [SCS_RPC](https://github.com/Tarasa24/SCS_RPC), this time written in C++ using offical [Telemetry SDK](https://modding.scssoft.com/wiki/Documentation/Engine/SDK/Telemetry) for interacting with game data, as well as latest [Discord Game SDK](https://discord.com/developers/docs/game-sdk/sdk-starter-guide) for connecting to RPC pipe.
+Second version of [SCS_RPC](https://github.com/Tarasa24/SCS_RPC), this time written in C++ using offical [Telemetry SDK](https://modding.scssoft.com/wiki/Documentation/Engine/SDK/Telemetry) for interacting with game data, as well as latest [Discord Game SDK](https://discord.com/developers/docs/game-sdk/sdk-starter-guide) for connecting to RPC pipe.
 Compiled dlls for both 64 and 32 bit version can be found in the [Releases page](https://github.com/Tarasa24/SCS_RPC2/releases).

 ##### What's new?